 This China and Gulf Cooperation Council (GCC) Free Trade Agreement resource outlines the details behind the 2004 free trade agreement negotiations between China and the GCC along with news articles about the negotiations.
 The articles provide details on the negotiations between the two sides and updates on issues concerning trade in goods.

-The China Banking Regulatory Commission (CBRC) is responsible for the supervision and regulation of the banking sector of China's financial services industry.
-This includes making sure banks meet adequate metrics and that Chinese depositor's interests are met.
-The site contains a list of notices, regulations, and reports published by the CBRC.
+The China Banking and Insurance Regulatory Commission (CBIRC) is responsible for the supervision and regulation of the banking and insurance sectors of China's financial services industry.
+This includes making sure banks meet adequate metrics and that the Chinese depositor's interests are met.
+The site contains a list of notices, regulations, and reports published by the CBIRC.

 China Briefing is a monthly magazine and daily news service about doing business in China.
 It covers topics relating to the Chinese economy and trade, human resources and payroll, and Chinese law and tax.
 The magazine is written in-house by the foreign investment professionals at Dezan Shira & Associates.
 All published materials are in English and are available for purchase on the site.